-Our three-year strategic plan is underpinned by our staged plan to "invest, transform and grow".
-This plan focuses on developing the foundations for Ignite to embark upon a path to consistent growth and improved profitability.
-The highlights of the strategy are to:
+At the beginning of the 2022 financial year I presented our three-year strategy to "invest, transform and grow".
+This plan focused on investing in the foundations for the Group to embark upon a path to consistent and profitable growth that would offer opportunities and generate value for all our stakeholders.